 HE administrators work within both the central administrative (academic registrars) department and for individual faculties of universities and other higher education establishments.
-There is no ‘typical' job profile: administrators may have roles in student recruitment, funding, quality assurance, marketing or public relations; or they may be responsible for budgetary/financial administration, project management or human resources management.
-Many work in a general capacity – undertaking tasks from all of these areas.
+They may specialise in student recruitment, funding, quality assurance, marketing or public relations, or be responsible for budgetary/financial administration, project management or human resources management.
+Many work in a general capacity, undertaking tasks from all of these areas.

 Typical responsibilities of the job include: